by Scott Mehl © Unofficial Royalty 2016

 The marriage was just one of three marriages between the two families.
 Two years earlier, her elder sister had married Louis Stanislas, Count of Provence (the future Louis XVIII), and later her younger brother (the future King Carlo Emanuele IV of Sardinia) married Clotilde of France.

-Marie Thérèse with her three surviving children, painted by Charles Leclercq, c1783. source: Wikipedia
+Marie Thérèse with her three surviving children. source: Wikipedia

 Regarded as very plain and unattractive, Marie Thérèse was overshadowed at the French court by her sister-in-law, Marie Antoinette, and was very unpopular.
-Her reputation improved a bit, however, when she began quickly to provide children and heirs – something her sister-in-law had so far been unable to do.
+Her reputation improved a bit when she began quickly to provide children and heirs, something her sister-in-law had so far been unable to do.

-In July 1789, just days after the storming of the Bastille, Marie Thérèse and her family fled the country, settling for some time in her native Savoy.
-They eventually moved to Graz, Austria, where Marie Thérèse died on June 2, 1805.
+In July 1789, just days after the storming of the Bastille, Marie Thérèse and her family fled France, settling for some time in her native Savoy.
+The family eventually moved to Graz, Austria, where Marie Thérèse died on June 2, 1805.
 She is buried in the Imperial Mausoleum next to the Graz Cathedral.

 Grave of Maria Teresa at the Imperial Mausoleum next to the Graz Cathedral; Credit – www. findagrave.com